apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 limitations under the License.
 -->

-# Use WatchFilePattern as side input to auto-update ML models in RunInference
+# Use WatchFilePattern to auto-update ML models in RunInference

-The pipeline in this example uses a [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) `PTransform` with a [side input](https://beam.apache.org/documentation/programming-guide/#side-inputs) `PCollection` that emits `ModelMetadata` to run inferences on images using TensorFlow models.
+The pipeline in this example uses a [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) `PTransform` to run inference on images using TensorFlow models.
+It uses a [side input](https://beam.apache.org/documentation/programming-guide/#side-inputs) `PCollection` that emits `ModelMetadata` to update the model.

-Using side inputs, you can update your model (which is passed in the `ModelHandler`) in real-time, even while the Beam pipeline is still running.
+Using side inputs, you can update your model (which is passed in a `ModelHandler` configuration object) in real-time, even while the Beam pipeline is still running.
 This can be done either by leveraging one of Beam's provided patterns, such as the `WatchFilePattern`, or by configuring a custom side input `PCollection` that defines the logic for the model update.

 For more information about side inputs, see the [Side inputs](https://beam.apache.org/documentation/programming-guide/#side-inputs) section in the Apache Beam Programming Guide.